 Which is not to say that Kyotango (the collective name for “Kyoto by the Sea,” which also includes Ine Fishing Village) is not worth visiting.
 However, if you’re expecting a day of sun and surf, even in the hottest part of the summer, you might be disappointed.
 A trip to Kyotango, its cultural and culinary appeal notwithstanding, is much more about scenery than suntan.

 As far as what to do in Uji, the town has three main claims to fame among Kyoto day trips.
-If you don’t partake in its infamous matcha (and matcha-flavored treats), cross the red bridge over the Uji River to the 13-Tiered Pagoda.
+If you don’t have a car (and therefore can’t drive to the tea plantations of nearby Wazuka Town), explore Uji’s center on foot.
+Cross the red bridge over the Uji River to the 13-Tiered Pagoda.
 Another option is to visit Byodo-in, a temple that’s at least as beautiful as any you find in Kyoto (especially during cherry blossom and fall color seasons), but way less crowded.

 If you think you’ve heard about a floating shrine near Kyoto but have no idea where to find it, I’ve got you covered.
 You’ll want to head to Takashima, a town on the western shore of Lake Biwa, which is located just to the northeast of Kyoto’s city center.
 And while Takashima is interesting enough to spend a whole day, the Shirahige Shrine notwithstanding, you’ll almost certainly pair it with one of the other destinations the circle the lake.